Sanctions and Asset-Freezing

 (1) The

-Minister may by Order make such provision as appears to him or her to be necessary
+Minister may by Order make provision appearing to the Minister to be necessary

 or expedient for the purposes of –